ozcangul/aspnet-docs/aspnet/data/ef-mvc/complex-data-model.rst

 The database model has now changed in a way that requires a change in the database schema.
 You'll use migrations to update the schema without losing any data that you may have added to the database by using the application UI.

-In the command window, enter the following commands:
+Save your changes and build the project.
+Then open the command window in the project folder and enter the following commands:

 .. code-block:: text